smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Comments
 --------

-A :token:`comment <smithy:comment>` can appear at any place between tokens where whitespace (:token:`smithy:ws`) can appear.
+A :token:`comment <smithy:Comment>` can appear at any place between tokens where whitespace (:token:`smithy:WS`) can appear.
 Comments in Smithy are defined using two forward slashes followed by any character.
 A newline terminates a comment.

 .. code-block:: smithy